Samsung/tizen-docs/docs/application/dotnet/guides/security/tee-client.md

     ```

 <a name="sending_secure_commands"></a>
-## Sending Secure Commands
+## Send secure commands

 After opening a session with a trusted application, a client application can execute functions in the trusted application by sending secure commands to the trusted application.

-To send function call commands:
+To send function call commands, follow the steps below:

 -   To send a command for invoking a function without parameters, use the `InvokeCommand()` method of the [Tizen.Security.TEEC.Session](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.TEEC.Session.html) class, with the first parameter identifying the function to be executed by the trusted application: